claus-e-andersen/clanElectrons/README.md

 You specify Z, A, I, density and other material parameters and the package has functions for computation of electronic stopping power (both restricted and unrestricted) for electrons.
-The "exact" computation of the density effect using Sternheimer theory requires knowledge of binding energies and occupation fractions for electrons in the subshells of the material in question.
+The "exact" computation of the density effect using Sternheimer theory requires knowledge of binding energies and occupation fractions for electrons in the subshells of the material in question. fvec is a vector with electron occupation levels per subshell (number of electrons / Z).
+Evec is a vector of the same length as fvec with binding energies in eV. nc is the number of conduction electrons per atom.
+For an insulator, nc = 0.
+In the example with graphite (see below), we set nc = 1.

 ## Example 1: Stopping power computation for water and comparison with ICRU-90